-Ethan and his colleague Amanda Matthews are both Animal Behavior College (ABC) graduates with extensive experience utilizing positive reinforcement methods to help dogs with socialization, obedience, anxiety, reactivity, aggression, potty training, barking, loose leash walking and more.
+Ethan and his team have extensive experience utilizing positive reinforcement methods to help dogs with socialization, obedience, anxiety, reactivity, aggression, potty training, barking, loose leash walking and more.

 In addition to Ethan’s B.Sc. in Electrical Engineering, he is also a graduate of three different dog training schools located in two different countries.
 Ethan lived in Germany for four years and was involved in the process of testing army and police dogs.
 In 2010, he completed two different dog training schools, where he learned various training techniques.
 Upon moving to the states in 2012, he completed a third dog training certificate with Animal Behavior College, which included continuing education programs in rehabilitation of shelter dogs, cat training, and the art of private training.

 Ethan is a mentor for Animal Behavior College dog training school and mentors 10-15 students per year.
 He is excited to be able to influence the next generation of dog trainers to use positive reinforcement methods.